kiranbakale/AMI-Readme/docs/environment_quick_start_guide.md

 For the purpose of this guide we'll go through the steps required for one of the more common setups - An [Omnibus 10k Reference Architecture](https://docs.gitlab.com/ee/administration/reference_architectures/10k_users.html) on Amazon Web Services (AWS).

-:information_source:&nbsp; This quick guide won't cover all the potential options available and assumes a working knowledge of Terraform, Ansible and GitLab.
+:information_source:&nbsp; This quick guide won't cover all the potential options available and assumes a good working knowledge of Terraform, Ansible and GitLab.
 It's recommended you still read the docs in full to ensure the environment is configured as per your requirements.

 [[_TOC_]]